Causal classification of spatiotemporal quantum correlations

 where the minimization is over all forward pseudo-channels $\overrightarrow{\Lambda}$ that is compatible with $\R_{AB}$ (i.e., those that satisfy Eq. (\ref{eq:temporal_PDO})).
 Then $f > 0$ is a necessary and sufficient condition for atemporality.
 Moreover, we have a systematic algorithm (see below) to compute $\overrightarrow{f}$ for any $\R_{AB}$. \end{rst}

-To establish the above, first observe that $f > 0$ implies that no physical channel is compatible with $\R_{AB}$ by definition.
-Meanwhile, $\R_{AB}$ being atemporal necessitating $f > 0$ requires each $\R_{AB}$ to have at least one compatible forward pseudo-channel (see \cref{thm:exist} in Methods).
-We establish this by introducing a systematic method to identify such compatible pseudo-channels $\overrightarrow{\Lambda}$ (as expressed by their Choi operator).
-When $\R_{AB}$ has full rank marginals, $\overrightarrow{\Lambda}$ is unique and the algorithm that returns its Choi operator $\bchi$ is particularly simple (see \cref{alg:pseudo_channel}).
+Observe first $f > 0$ implies that no physical channel is compatible with $\R_{AB}$ by definition, while existence of a compatible $\overrightarrow{\Lambda}$ (as expressed by their Choi operator) can be systematically identified as follows: When $\R_{AB}$ has full rank marginals, $\overrightarrow{\Lambda}$ is unique and the algorithm that returns its Choi operator $\bchi$ is particularly simple (see \cref{alg:pseudo_channel}).
 From this, the forward atemporality can be directly computed.

 When the first marginal $\brho_A$ is rank-deficient (i.e., some pure state $\ketbra{\phi}$), the pseudo-channels compatible with $\R_{AB}$ are no longer unique.
-This is because any such causal interpretation corresponds to Alice being given a system in $\ket{\phi}$, such that measured statistics do not contain the resulting state $\btau$ when $\Lambda$ acts on state $\ket{\smash{\phi^{\perp}}}$ perpendicular to $\ket{\phi}$.
-In Methods, we generalize the above algorithm to identify all compatible pseudo-channels, and a semi-definite program to find the minimum non-physicality among them.
-Thus, we can systematically evaluate the forward atemporality $\overrightarrow{f}$ for all two-qubit PDOs.
-Interchanging roles of $A$ and $B$ enables evaluation of the reverse atemporality $\overleftarrow{f}$ and thus overall atemporality $f$.\\
+This is because any such causal interpretation corresponds to Alice being given a system in $\ket{\phi}$, such that measured statistics do not contain any information regarding outputs when $\Lambda$ acts on a state $\ket{\smash{\phi^{\perp}}}$ perpendicular to $\ket{\phi}$.
+In \appendixname~\cite{Note2}, we generalize the above algorithm to identify all compatible pseudo-channels, and a semi-definite program to find the minimum non-physicality among them.
+Thus, we can systematically evaluate the forward atemporality $\overrightarrow{f}$ for all $2$-qubit PDOs.
+Interchanging $A$ and $B$ enables evaluation of the reverse atemporality $\overleftarrow{f}$ and thus overall atemporality $f$.

 \textbf{Properties of atemporality}.
 The computability of atemporality offers efficient means to study its properties.
-Here, we survey key results (see \cref{app1,app3} for further details).
+Here, we survey key results (see \appendixname~\cite{Note2} for further details).
 The first is time-reversal asymmetry.
-Unlike classical correlations, certain quantum correlations admit temporal causal mechanisms in only one temporal direction.
+Unlike classical correlations, certain quantum correlations admit temporal mechanisms in only one temporal direction.

 \begin{rst} Forward atemporality does not imply reverse atemporality or vice versa. \end{rst}